Joystream/joystream/README.md

 We have lots of good first [issues](https://github.com/Joystream/joystream/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) open to help you get started on contributing code.
 If you are not a developer you can still make valuable contributions by testing our software and providing feedback and opening new issues.

-A description of our [branching model](https://github.com/Joystream/joystream/issues/638) will help you understand where work on differnet software components happens, and where to direct your pull requests.
+A description of our [branching model](https://github.com/Joystream/joystream/issues/638) will help you to understand where work on different software components happens, and consequently where to direct your pull requests.

 We rely on `eslint` for code quality of our javascript and typescript code, `prettier` for consistent formmating.
 For Rust we rely on `rustfmt` and `clippy`.